fabacab/wp-janesguide/trunk/readme.txt

 Use `wp_janesguide_award()` if your site has received a "quality" (default) or a "quality and original" review from JanesGuide.com.
 For instance, to display a "quality and original" award icon, use code like this:

     <?php wp_janesguide_award('originalquality');?>

+Another version of the "quality and original" award icon can be used like this:

+    <?php wp_janesguide_award('originalquality2');?>

 To display the 'quality' icon, use: